Houdini 21.0 Nodes Geometry nodes

 Lock

-Locks the Scale parameter for the point and hides its transform handle in the viewport.
+Locks the Scale parameter for the joint and hides its transform handle in the viewport.

 Lock and Hide

-Locks the Scale parameter for the point, hides its transform handle in the viewport, and hides its parameter in the Parameter Editor.
+Locks and hides the Scale parameter for the joint in the parameter editor, and hides its transform handle in the viewport.

 Mode

-If you do not have a joint selected, sets the Mode for the next joint you select.
+If a joint is selected, this lets you switch between the different transformation modes.
+If a joint is not selected, this sets the mode for the next joint you select.

 Post Multiply

-When on, switches the current point’s Mode to post-multiply.
-When off, switches the current point’s Mode to pre-multiply.
+When turned on, sets the current point’s Mode to Post-Multiply.
+When turned off, sets the current point’s Mode to Pre-Multiply.

 Hide Rig Whilst Posing

-When on, your skeleton and any controls will be hidden when you are actively manipulating a point.
+When turned on, the skeleton and any controls are hidden when you actively manipulate a point.

 Focus Selected in Parameter Editor

-When on, centers the Transformations multiparm entry for the currently selected point in the Parameter Editor.
+When turned on, centers the Transformations multiparm entry for the currently selected point in the parameter editor.

 Filter Selected in Parameter Editor

-When on, the list of Transformations multiparms in the Parameter Editor is automatically filtered so that only the multiparm for the selected joint(s) appears.
+When turned on, the list of Transformations multiparms in the parameter editor is automatically filtered so that only the multiparm for the selected joints appear.

 Display Joints

-When on, all the points are shown in the viewport.
+When turned on, all the joints are shown in the viewport.

 Display Joint Axes

-When on, all the X/Y/Z axes for each point are shown.
+When turned on, all the x, y, and z axes for each point are shown.

 Show Geometry

-When on, shows the poly lines that connect the joints into a hierarchy.
+When turned on, shows the poly lines that connect the joints in the skeleton hierarchy.

 Show Joint Data

-When on, displays all the world and local transformation data for the selected joint in the top left-hand corner of the viewport.
+When turned on, displays the world and local transformation data for the selected joint in the viewport.

 Parameters